Generalized optimal parameter-transfer learning through Mallows-type model averaging: Large sample properties

-Assumption \ref{assumption4} concerns the convergence rate of $\widehat{\bm{\delta}}^{(k)}$ to its limiting value $\bm{\delta}^{(k)*}$, which is a common requirement in the literature, for example in \citet{hu2023optimal}, \citet{zhang2023model}, and \citet{zhang2024prediction}.
+Assumption \ref{assumption4} concerns the convergence rate of $\widehat{\bm{\delta}}^{(k)}$ to its limiting value $\bm{\delta}^{(k)*}$, which is a common requirement in the literature (e.g., \citet{zhang2023model,hu2023optimal,zhang2024prediction}).
 When the $k$th model is correctly specified, the limiting value $\bm{\delta}^{(k)*}$ equals the true parameter value $\bm{\delta}^{(k)}$.
-Under some regular conditions, the parameter estimates $\widehat{\bm{\delta}}^{(k)}$ obtained by 2SLS, MLE, and QMLE all converge to the true parameter $\bm{\delta}^{(k)}$.
-When the parameter dimension is fixed, the convergence rate is of order $n_k^{1/2}$ (Kelejian and Prucha, \citeyear{kelejian1998}; Lee, \citeyear{lee2004asymptotic}).
 In contrast, when the model is misspecified, the limiting value $\bm{\delta}^{(k)*}$ is a pseudo-true value, which minimizes the Kullback-Leibler Information Criterion \citep{white1982maximum}.
 Since the number of source models $K$ is allowed to diverge, we modify the convergence rate requirement compared to \citet{white1982maximum} to ensure uniform convergence across all models.
-Moreover, since the parameter dimension $p$ is also allowed to diverge with the sample size, we further adjust the convergence rate condition.
-However, this analysis is conducted under the assumption that $p < \underline{n}$, and its extension to settings where $p \ge \underline{n}$ is left for future research.
+Moreover, since the parameter dimension $p$ is also allowed to diverge with the sample size, the rate parameter $\alpha_k$ may depend on the sample size $n_k$, with a common choice being $p n_k^{-1}$ (e.g., Condition~3 of \citet{hu2023optimal}).
+In contrast, Assumption~\ref{assumption4} does not fix $\alpha_k$ to $p n_k^{-1}$ but instead formulates the rate condition in terms of $\alpha_k^{1/2}K^{1/2}$, thereby permitting slower convergence than $p^{1/2} n_k^{-1/2} K^{1/2}$.
+This relaxation allows the assumption to cover a broader class of estimation methods, including, for example, nonlinear least-squares estimators \citep{POLLARD2006548}.
+Although this formulation allows for slower convergence, we require $K^{1/2}\bar{\alpha}^{1/2} \to 0$ to ensure that the estimation error remains asymptotically negligible, where $\bar{\alpha}=\sup_{k \in \mathcal{K}}{\alpha_k}$.